rreece/rreece.github.io/outline-of-philosophy/human-condition.md

     -   A stoa is an ancient Greek public covered walkway.
 Stoicism originally got its name from being a philosophy discussed out in public.
 -   [Zeno of Citium](https://en.wikipedia.org/wiki/Zeno_of_Citium) (c.
 334-262 BCE)
+    -   He was a wealthy merchant, who on a voyage from Phoenicia to Peiraeus, was shipwrecked.
+After surving he read Xenophon's *Memorabilia* about Socrates, and Zeno devoted himself to studying philosophy.
+    -   He studied under the Cynic [Crates of Thebes](https://en.wikipedia.org/wiki/Crates_of_Thebes).
+    -   Founder of the Stoic school of philosophy in Athens c.
+300 BCE.
 -   [Cleanthes](https://en.wikipedia.org/wiki/Cleanthes) (c.
 330-230 BCE)
+    -   Successor to Zeno of Citium as the second head the Stoic school in Athens.
 -   [Chrysippus](https://en.wikipedia.org/wiki/Chrysippus) (c.
 279-206 BCE)
+    -   Studied under Cleanthes and became the third head of the Stoic school in Athens.
 -   [Seneca (the Younger)](https://en.wikipedia.org/wiki/Seneca_the_Younger) (4 BCE - 65 CE)
     -   Roman statesman and later tutor to Emperor Nero
     -   *On the Shortness of Life* (49 CE) - (*De Brevitate Vitae*) [^Seneca1997]